-I was born and raised in Brooklyn, NY to illegal aliens.
-I’m what some people call an "anchor baby".
+Born and raised in Brooklyn, NY to illegal aliens, I’m what some people call an "anchor baby".
 But I'm an adult now, so I prefer anchorman. *silent laughter*

-I have many beautiful, fond memories of my childhood, but even then I had to make conscious choices not to join gangs.
-Where I grew up there were issues of poverty, crime, racism and xenophobia everywhere.
-We faced these on a daily basis, even as little kids.
+I have many beautiful, fond memories of my childhood, but even as a kid I had to make conscious choices not to join gangs.